ColinReinhart/git_homework/thoughts.md

 1. Get more comfortable being uncomfortable.
 2. Calendar practice.
 I don't have much to put into my calendar right now, but that doesn't mean I shouldn't practice.

+Shoutout: Sarah in Mod 0 was Driving in our breakout and I goofed up a couple times Navigating.
+She was patient, and helped me understand where and why I goofed up.
+Thanks Sarah!